jamiehlake/100-days-of-code/log.md

 **Thoughts** Did not challenge myself enough, flying out tomorrow so have to pack.
 Not enough time to learn anything new.

 **Link(s) to work**: [Text Based Game - The Command](https://github.com/jamiehlake/The-Command)

+### Day 6: October 16, 2017

+**Today's Progress**: Continued working on my text based game, Removed the other tasks and cleaned up the first task.
+Was no longer learning anything with this project so wanted to end it.

+**Thoughts** Was too easy to keep doing, need to challenge myself by learning new things.

+**Link(s) to work**: [Text Based Game - The Command](https://github.com/jamiehlake/The-Command)